 Liberty is the evolution that occurs between oppression & anarchy.
 MINDf DEMUS.COM

--Opinions expressed at this site are not carved in stone and may be subject to change as the open mind fills up-
+--not all opinions expressed here are carved in stone. some may be subject to change as the open mind fills up--

 We know that the vast majority of perpetrators of random mass murders in America's urban and suburban communities are young.
 We know that there is a frightening spike in mass murders, primarily via gun.
 The spike is in direct correlation with the spike in violent video game culture.
 This is not a coincidence.
 Movies inherently and the influence of movies on video games, drives the delivery mechanism that enhances young minds' ability and propensity to drift toward acting out the violent extreme.
 This is how our youth are being assisted in delivering mass violence; from visualization to execution.

 If 'gun control' (which anybody who's OK with the term 'birth control' should be OK with) isn't going anywhere because this is afterall the land of 'live free and die hard', then we need other approaches besides blaming mental health and trying to find evidence after the fact that our killers should have been certified as crazy.
 Guns have been around for a long time.
 So has mental illness.
 Certainly, guns are different now, and these differences contribute to the extent of the carnage, but we already clarified that restricting ownership is a dog that wont hunt.
 Since we can't seem to control unnecessary manufacturing or inadequate tracking of guns, maybe it is time to embrace the 'guns don't kill people, people do' concept more, as a society and focus on the trends in popular culture that bring out Mr. Hyde in some of us.